pdxjohnny/pdxjohnny.github.io/content/posts/tricks.md

 https://support.google.com/chrome/answer/10483214?hl=en

-## Edit a file only if autoformating passes
+## Edit a file only if autoformatting passes

 Can be used to hand edit xxd as well if you wanted to